jsdotlua/react-lua/docs/api-reference/roact-compat.md

 })
 ```

-## RoactCompat.Children
+## `RoactCompat.Children`

 Compatibility field that mimics the special symbol key [`Roact.Children`](https://roblox.github.io/roact/api-reference/#roactchildren).
-In RoactCompat, the `Children` field is simply equal to the string "children", which is a reserved prop key in Roact 17.
+In RoactCompat, the `Children` field is simply equal to the string "children", which is a reserved prop key in React Lua.

 This allows prop tables that are written for legacy Roact:

 ```lua
 -- forwards the children provided to this component Roact.createElement("Frame", nil, self.props[Roact.Children])
 ```

-...to be equivalent to prop tables written for Roact 17, which uses "children" as a reserved prop name:
+...to be equivalent to prop tables written for React Lua, which uses "children" as a reserved prop name:

 ```lua
 -- forwards the children provided to this component Roact.createElement("Frame", nil, self.props.children)